 To the east of the parish is the county boundary with the Stewartry of Kirkcudbright and the Parish of Minigaff.

-- The transcription of the section for Colmonell from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Colmonell from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.